HipoTech/SoftUni/Front-End Frameworks/Vue/ecommerce-Frond-End/README.md

 yarn install
 ```

-### Compiles and tuns back-end all with hot-reloads for development
+### Compiles and runs back-end all with hot-reloads for development
 ```
 yarn start
 ```